Protein Powder Reviews

 The main complaints about Optimum Nutrition’s 100% Casein Protein are that it doesn’t mix well and many of its flavors are either bland or a little hard to swallow.

 Optimum is known for well-made products and this will often translates into its price.
 For 2lbs of the 100% Casein Protein, you’re looking at a cost between $30 and $45.
+You can get a 4lb can for $53 at amazon right now.
 When it comes to casein proteins, Optimum’s may be the best on the market, even if it isn’t the cheapest solution out there.

 #2: BSN: Syntha-6 Isolate